 0/10 Ranking: 8.5 to 9/10

 Description: Sweet, slightly smoky, that finishes off with a little bit of heat to it.
-Best with the beef menu items, but would use as sauce for any deep-fried food options as well.
+Best with the beef menu items, but would use as a sauce for any deep-fried food options as well.
 Would get again

 Sauces – Carolina Mustard